munificent/magpie/doc/site/markdown/index.markdown

 ^title Welcome

 Thanks for coming.
 Let's get started.
 Magpie is an object-oriented programming language for the JVM that combines the safety of dynamic typing with the flexibility of static typing.
 Maybe I have that backwards.
-Let's hope so.

 It looks a bit like this: